peterkaminski/wiki-peterkaminski-com/git/Git Snippets.md

 git rm -r --cached <folder>
 ```

-WARNING: While this will not remove the physical file from your local machines, it will remove the files from other developers machines on next `git pull`.
+WARNING: While this will not remove the physical file from your local machine, it will remove the files from other developers machines on next `git pull`.

 ## Change Upstream URL